Previously known as the EX37, Infiniti's compact crossover was rebadged as the QX50 due to Infiniti's recent lineup-wide renaming strategy.

 The QX50 is offered in two trim levels - QX50 and QX50 Journey - both of which come standard with rear-wheel-drive and offer optional all-wheel-drive (which comes bundled with heated front seats and exterior mirrors)

-The entry-level QX50 trim comes standard with leather upholstery, dual-zone automatic climate control, power-adjustable front seats, a six-speaker AM/FM/CD stereo system with a USB input and SiriusXM radio, a rearview monitor, a seven-inch driver information display and 18-inch aluminum-alloy wheels.
+The entry-level QX50 trim comes standard with leather upholstery, Bluetooth connectivity, dual-zone automatic climate control, power-adjustable front seats, a six-speaker AM/FM/CD stereo system with a USB input and SiriusXM radio, a rear-view camera a seven-inch driver information display and 18-inch aluminum-alloy wheels.

 The QX50 Journey adds a moonroof, maple interior accents, heated front seats and exterior mirrors, a power tilt and telescope steering column, an auto-dimming interior rearview mirror and Bluetooth smartphone connectivity.